52North/sensorweb4R/README.md

 ### Developers

-Developer documentation is in this read-me file.
+Developer documentation is in this file ``README.md``.

 ## Contact / Support

 Please direct support questions to the 52°North Sensor Web Community mailing list/forum: http://sensorweb.forum.52north.org/ (and read the [guidelines](http://52north.org/resources/mailing-list-and-forums/mailinglist-guidelines) beforehand).

-Add an issue/comment on GitHub if you found a bug or want to collaborate on a new features.
+Add an issue/comment on GitHub if you found a bug or want to collaborate on new features.

 ## License